achojnicki/sicken/docs/setting_up_twitch_chat.md

 4. In the file `/opt/sicken/configs/sicken-twitch_chat.yaml`, change the `channel` value of the `twitch` tree to your Twitch **username** - this way the twitch integration will be able to connect to your stream's chat.

-5. Installation and configuration is ready.
+5. Configuration is ready.
 To start the Twitch chat integration simply run it on Mac:
 	```
 	python3.12 /opt/sicken/workers/sicken-twitch_chat
 	```